dronsEETAC/webAppImages/README.md

 1. General Information

    The Web App Circo Imagenes is an application created and displayed on top of the web browser.
    This module is a front-end desktop module in the form of WebApps, developed using Vue and Ionic, that allows to capture images in three different formats;           images, panoramas and videos.
-   It has three different tabs: 'Home', 'Video' and 'Photo', look at the Figure to see the distribution of it.

 2. Module